 "I love our bedroom because it's so calming and dreamy," said Roth.
 "I wanted it to be pared back, as that style works best for my husband and me," she explained.

-Shop the look: Farrow & Ball Cornforth White Paint (Price Varies); West Elm Geo Mirror Storage Side Table (No Longer Available); FLOS Gatto Table Lamp ($695); Apparatus Cloud Chandelier ($5150); Christopher Makos Photography (Price Varies); L'Obet Teo Vase ($295); Jordan Sullivan Artwork (Price Varies)
+Shop the look: Farrow & Ball Cornforth White Paint (Price Varies); West Elm Geo Mirror Storage Side Table (No Longer Available); FLOS Gatto Table Lamp ($695); Apparatus Cloud Chandelier ($5150); Christopher Makos Photography (Price Varies); L'Obet Teo Vase (No Longer Available); Jordan Sullivan Artwork (Price Varies)

 "Those geometric green and orange art pieces were an awesome find from the flea market in Flatiron," confessed Roth.
 "I LOVE them, and they are in the original framing from 1970."